Water4425/smoothie-rs/README.md

 And developping it would mean:

 * Compiling would be much more complex since it'd be OS-based to link VapourSynth's library
-* All of the logic in the easy python code would have to be rewritten in Rust / C
+* All of the logic in the easy python code would have to be rewritten in C

 I don't consider it worth working on nowadays
 </details>